zz3459/dcgan-representation-learning/README.md

 # DCGAN Unsupervised Representation Learning

 This project implements a 32×32 Deep Convolutional Generative Adversarial Network (DCGAN) in TensorFlow and evaluates the learned discriminator representations on downstream image-classification tasks.
+This repository is a portfolio version of a team course project at Columbia University.
+The code and materials included here focus on my individual contributions.
 ## Project Overview

 The model is trained on Mini-ImageNet using unsupervised adversarial learning.
 After training, the discriminator is frozen and used as a feature extractor for CIFAR-10 and SVHN.